 With this film, both Wonder Woman and Ms. Jenkins as a director broke the glass ceiling with it being the biggest box office weekend opening for a female director.
 It simply means that both Catwoman and Elektra failed because they were (in blunt words) mediocre films.
 What was needed is an opportunity, a good script and a director with an exemplary vision.
 Plus, Gal Gadot’s appearance in Batman vs Superman Dawn of Justice, backed by the soundtrack was the only saving grace of the film, with its overcrowded plotlines and criticisms over the ending, despite having a strong central theme.

-Patty Jenkin’s direction and cinematographer’s vision brought about the best in Wonder Woman and we see more of her skills unlike the usual depiction of superheroes where the focus is on woman’s sex appeal and body parts.
+Patty Jenkin’s direction and cinematographer’s vision brought about the best in Wonder Woman and we see more of her skills unlike the usual depiction of female superheroes where the focus is on woman’s sex appeal and body parts.
 The focus is on Diana’s weapons and the way she moves her legs during the fight.
-Her confident face, as she faces each challenge, draws in the popularity.

-First of all, this is definitely the best superhero film after Chris Nolan’s Batman begins.
+First of all, this is definitely the best superhero film after Chris Nolan’s Batman Begins.
 However, it cannot be matched the depth provided by Nolan’s Batman trilogy and Marvel cinematic universe.
 The movie is not perfect as such.
 The first half is slow and the buildup and pacing increase only by the second half.
-The humor sequences were simple where we see Diana see babies, and her being taken aback when men throw her out of the council.
-The comic timings work well and blend in with Chris Pine giving his cents with effortless dialogue delivery and the surprised looks.
+The humor sequences were simple and wonder woman is a wonderful woman.
+She is excited to see a baby.
+She is taken aback when men express their repulsion towards women.
+The comic timings work well and blend in and Chris Pine giving his cents with effortless dialogue delivery and the surprised looks.
 Plus, we have the cult character Etta Candy, someone we will miss in the upcoming sequels.
-We will feel for Steve Trevor as he is someone who is forced to be in war and is unable to have a life he wants to.
+We will feel for Steve Trevor as he is someone who is forced to be in war and is unable to have a life he wished.
 Chris Pine and Gal Gadot have excellent chemistry and this dynamic works in the climax of the film.
 David Thewlis is the only less impressive performance in the film as he lacked the charisma and mysterious look.
 Or, perhaps we see the Prof. Lupin in him more.

 This is only the beginning of Wonder woman’s journey.
-There is more to her than already shown.
+There is more to her than that is already shown.
 I felt that the story is incomplete and several events were rushed, including the conclusion of world war.
 A major plus point about the film apart from the intended feminist narrative is the message about love, friendship, teamwork, sisterhood, and not giving up in the face of adversary by doing what you can do; like Diana facing the German army in “no man’s” land and Trevor attacking the gas factory.
-This movie redefined DC universe as it is less about (too many) explosions and more about teamwork and story depth.
+When Diana walked up to face the Germans, she was not motivated by an external factor like a personal tragedy or a loss.
+She did it because that is who she is.
+A superhero.
+Thus, the movie redefined the superhero genre.
 I hope the upcoming DC films stick to that pattern, including Justice League.